 Shoresy came out of nowhere and surprised everyone including the Letterkenny fans.
 The Crave and Hulu series follows one of the most filthy-mouthed characters ever put on television and makes him one of the most likable ones.
-Shorey’s origin came in the hit series Letterkenny which starred Jared Keeso as the lead character and Keeso also stars as the titular character in Shoresy as he is the one who voices Shoresy in Letterkenny.
-While there is no confirmation on Shoresy getting a second season but for now it seems inevitable as the fans and the critics both loved the spin-off series.
+Shoresy’s origin came in the hit series Letterkenny which starred Jared Keeso as the lead character, and Keeso also stars as the titular character in Shoresy as he is the one who voices Shoresy in Letterkenny.
+Finally, Shoresy has been renewed for a second season.
 So while you wait for the second season you could watch these shows that have some similar elements to Shoresy to pass the time.

 Synopsis: The residents of Letterkenny belong to one of three groups: the Hicks, the Skids, and the Hockey Players, who are constantly feuding with each other over seemingly trivial matters that often end with someone getting their ass kicked.